KitechRW/yean-web/README.md

 Assign host url to `DEFAULT_API` and `HOST` ex: `https://yeanagro.org` in production and `http://localhost:[PORT]` in development.
 Fill other keys with appropriate values.

+## Setup database

+Create database according to the `DATABASE_URL` value, you can run `yarn db:create` to create database.
+Import `yeandb.sql`, you can find the file into the project root folder.

+## Add static files
+Add images and books into the `public/uploads` folder

 ## Start Application

 `yarn start`